1ycx/WuxiaWorld/README.md

 <br/>

 ## Task(s) :
-- [x] Make The Code Get List Of Chapters And Use Links From The List Rather Than Progress Sequentially Because Of The Arising Problem <s>( Update Coming Soon )</s>
+- [x] Make The Code Get List Of Chapters And Use Links From The List Rather Than Progress Sequentially Because Of The Arising Problem

 ## Problem(s) :
-<s>1.
-If Some Chapter Does Not Have A Sequential Number, Then It Won't Be Added.
-You'll Get To Know Which, Inside The Terminal.</s>
-   <s>* Example : AWE Chapters 472,473,474 Have Different URLs Which Aren't Sequential Like The Rest From 1-630.</s>

 ### None Yet

 <br/>